-If You Are Stuck: In Sand, Mud, Ice or Snow
+If Your Vehicle is Stuck in Sand, Mud, Ice or Snow

 In order to free your vehicle when it is stuck, you will need to spin the wheels, but you do not want to spin your wheels too fast.
 The method known as rocking can help you get out when you are stuck, but you must use caution.